Ozone Sauna Therapy – Uses, Benefits, and Side Effects

 Make sure to wrap a big towel around your neck when you sit in the sauna to prevent ozone from escaping.

-Does the ozone penetrate the skin in an ozone sauna?
+Does the ozone penetrate the skin?

 According to Velio Bocci ozone does not penetrate the skin, unlike oxygen and carbon dioxide.
 Instead, ozone “dissolves in the superficial water film and reacts immediately with PUFAs [polyunsaturated fatty acids]”.
 This generates various beneficial oxidative byproducts like H2O2 [hydrogen peroxide] which are then absorbed through the skin layers and capillaries and so enter the blood stream.
-(Velio Bocci “Ozone – A New Medical Drug”, 2005
+(Velio Bocci “Ozone – A New Medical Drug”, 2005)

 Are ozone saunas a systemic ozone treatment?